elixir-europe/MARS/repository-services/repository-api.md

 This document is to define the interface between the broker and the target repository services.
 This applies to all repositories, including BioSamples.

-At present, only a single API endpoint is required, `submit`.
+There is one required endpoint, `submit`, as well as a submission status endpoint recommended for long-running submission processing.
 Authentication and data transfer are not covered in this document, but some assumptions are laid out below.

 ## Authentication
 If the repository requires authentication to submit data, the submit endpoint must allow authentication via an authorization header.